-- A. Every townhouse and 3-4 plex shall provide a minimum of 200 two hundred square feet of private outdoor living area including landscaping, porches, balconies and decks, to be located in the front, rear or side yard.
+- A. Every townhouse and 3-4 plex shall provide a minimum of two hundred square feet of private outdoor living area including landscaping, porches, balconies and decks, to be located in the front, rear or side yard.
 Outdoor space may be split between front, rear and side yards provided that the spaces meet a minimum size of one hundred square feet and minimum dimension of ten feet, except for: - 1.
-Balconies must be a minimum of 48 square feet with a minimum dimension of 5 five feet. - 2.
-Front porches must meet the minimum requirements of section 17.14.030.C.1. - B. Residential lot tree requirements in 17.14.080 Tree retention and planting requirements of section 17.14.080 shall apply to every townhouse at time of construction single-family attached lots. - C. Street trees.
-All new townhouse developments shall install street trees along the frontage of the site at a ratio of one street tree per two dwellings, within the abutting developed right of way.
+Balconies must be a minimum of 48 square feet with a minimum dimension of five feet. - 2.
+Front porches must meet the minimum requirements of section 17.14.030.C.1. - B. Tree retention and planting requirements of section 17.14.080 shall apply to single-family attached lots. - C. Street trees.
+All new single-family attached townhouse developments shall install street trees along the frontage of the site at a ratio of one street tree per two dwellings, within the abutting developed right-of-way.
 Existing trees may be used to meet this requirement.
 A picture of the planted tree shall be submitted to the planning division prior to issuance of occupancy.
-Upon approval by the community development director, when a planter strip is not present, a tree may be placed within an easement on the abutting private property within ten feet of the public right of way if a covenant is recorded for the property with the Clackamas County Recorders Office identifying the tree as a city street tree, subject to the standards in Chapter 12.08 of the Oregon City Municipal Code.
+Upon approval by the community development director, when a planter strip is not present, a tree may be placed within an easement on the abutting private property within ten feet of the public right-of-way if a covenant is recorded for the property with the Clackamas County Recorders Office identifying the tree as a city street tree, subject to the standards in Chapter 12.08 of the Oregon City Municipal Code.
 The street tree shall be a minimum of two-inches in caliper and either selected from the Oregon City Street Tree List or approved by a certified arborist for the planting location.
-All new townhouse and/or 3-4 plex or additions of twenty-five percent or more of the existing square footage of the home (including the living space and garage(s)) shall install 1 street tree in accordance with OCMC 12.08 if there is not at least one 1 street tree for every 35 feet of frontage.